gotthardp/lorawan-server/doc/Administration.md

   /connectors/*ABC*         | GET, DELETE      | Backend connector *ABC*
   /events                   | GET              | Recent errors and warnings

+As a rule, POST should be used to create new entries and GET should be used to update existing entries.

 For example:

 Get a list of all users by: